thunderclient/thunder-client-support/README.md

 - OAuth authentication credentials are sent **via header or body**; please select the appropriate one based on your server requirements.

 - ### Automatically Refresh Tokens
-  * The OAuth tokens will be refreshed automatically at request, folder & collection level
+  * The `OAuth 2` tokens will be refreshed automatically at request, folder & collection level
   * The token values are saved locally and not in json files
   * You can also save tokens per environemnt, please enable VS Code setting `Save Token Per Environment`